aniri15/FabriMAE-Self-Evaluating-VLA/README.md

 - Architecture-aware MAE-D and MAE-C scoring for Latent-Readout and Latent-Refinement action generation.
 - Online scoring from the same policy forward pass used to generate actions.
 - LIBERO-Reflect setup utilities for standard and challenging robotic rollout evaluation.
-- FabriX-MAE verifier-free test-time action selection for PI-family policies.
+- FabriMAE verifier-free test-time action selection for PI-family policies.
 - Evaluation scripts for OpenVLA, OpenVLA-OFT, QwenPI-Flow, and PI0.5.

 ## Released Resources